 In my family, the attic is a place to dump stuff.
-Old photo albums from Grandma, the baby crib with the cracked headboard, unwanted Christmas gifts and of course old magazines that we’ll never read again.
+Old photo albums from Grandma, the baby crib with the cracked headboard, unwanted Christmas gifts, and old magazines we think we’ll read again but never do.

-A contractor will also make sure the construction of the home can handle work being done in the attic, and support activity up there to boot.
-For example, joists in the floor may need to be supported so they are able to handle the added stress that comes from people moving around, weight of added furniture and any work you choose to do to the flooring or the walls.
+Typically, a contractor checks there are at least two escape routes from the attic for emergencies.
+They measure ceiling height to see if it meets the requirements to be considered usable (which is usually around 7 feet).
+A contractor will also make sure the home can handle work being done in the attic.
+For example, joists on the floor may need to be supported so they are able to handle the added stress that comes from people moving around, and the weight of added furniture.

 Making the Most of Your Attic Remodel

 As your family grows, you might find you need more space, but moving into a bigger home just isn’t a realistic option.
 That’s why families living in small homes with attics may find themselves looking upward as they think of ways to expand their living space.

 However, attics often become havens for no-longer-used items and cobwebs for a reason.
 Attics can be cramped, oddly shaped, poorly insulated, and have any other number of defects that may discourage you from utilizing the space.
 These defects are issues you need to tackle first with your attic renovations.